This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 - Carry copies of health insurance cards and any medication lists

-The Campfire Moment
+The Campfire Hours

 Related: RV travel with kids · RV camping with toddlers · Best national parks for RV camping